Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Stable modules

 So now we have defined the endofunctors $F_i$ and $E_i$ on $\rmod{H}$.
 It remains to define an adjunction making $(F_i, E_i)$ into an adjoint pair.
 Given an object $M$ we pick $r$ large enough so that $i \in I_r$, and $M, E_i M$ and $E_i F_i M$ are $r$-stable.
 Then we take the unit and counit of the adjunction on object $M$ to be induced by the ones for $E_i^r$ and $F_i^r$ on $M^r \in \rmod{H^r}$.
 As usual to prove naturality one needs to observe that the resulting morphisms are independent of the choice of $r$.
-The natural transformations $\xi$ and $\tau$ on $E_i$ and $E_i \circ E_j$ are compatible under this choice of adjunction with the corresponding natural transformations on $F_i$ and $F_j \circ F_i$.

 \begin{Theorem} The category $\rmod{H}$, together with the adjoint pairs $(F_i, E_i)$ for each $i \in I$ and the natural transformations $\xi$ and $\tau$, is an $\mathfrak{sl}_I$-categorification in the sense of Definition~\ref{catdef}.
 Moreover the quotient functor $\V:\mathcal C \rightarrow \rmod{H}$ is strongly equivariant. \end{Theorem}